Prison inmates provide details of Aaron Hernandez in final days before suicide

 An extensive state police investigation attempted to figure that out, in part by interviewing nearly every inmate in the G2 block of the prison who had any contact with Hernandez.
 Seeking information and perspective, police spoke with those who he barely shared a nod or a hello with Hernandez to his closest confidants.
 The messages were mixed.

 Some inmates point to his increasing spirituality in the weeks leading up to his death – “He was always quoting the Bible,” one said.
-That was noted when Hernandez wrote “John 3:16” in blood on a prison wall and dabbing a drop on the verse in an open Bible he left on a nearby table before his death.
+That was noted when Hernandez wrote “John 3:16” in blood on his prison cell wall and dabbing a drop on the verse in an open Bible he left on a nearby table before his death.
 The verse promises eternal life for anyone who believes God sent his son Jesus to perish for them.

 “He was a very spiritual guy,” one inmate told police.

 Was he soothed by faith in higher beings and higher courts and thus ready to leave the daily misery of a maximum-security prison?
 The investigation is unwavering in its assessment he took his own life and requested the case be closed unless additional information emerges.
-Jose Baez, Hernandez’s attorney, vowed in a statement Thursday that an independent investigation would occur before making any final conclusions.
+Jose Baez, Hernandez’s attorney, vowed in a statement on Thursday that an independent investigation would occur before making any final conclusions.

 Hernandez was buoyed by his not-guilty verdict, according to inmates.
 “He was in a good place,” one said.